sreyalekshmi/ASHA-Sahayi-Telegram-Bot/README.md

 **ASHA worker marks follow-up decision** as /followup yes or /followup no The visit will be stored in the **patient_visits** table  and the follow-up decision in the **followups** table respectively.

+Screenshots of this example are provided in the folder screenshots

 ## Ethical AI Statement